rfo909/CFT/README.md

 Strictly speaking, '&' runs an expression, and function calls are expressions.

-This spawns off a Process, similar to the SpawnProcess() example above, but in addition registers the job in a job register, for interactive examination.
+This spawns off a Process, and registers the job in a job register, for interactive examination.

 The "Jobs" script contains code to manage both running and completed jobs, and in turn is made